styrserver/BestiaryArena-SuperMod-Loader/README.md

 ### Super Mods

 These are advanced mods that provide comprehensive game enhancement features.
-All 18 Super Mods listed below are included by default in this loader:
+All 16 Super Mods listed below are included by default in this loader:

-### Autoseller
-Automatically sells or squeezes creatures based on gene thresholds and user settings:
-- Configurable gene thresholds for selling and squeezing
-- Minimum count triggers for batch actions
-- Session widget displaying sold/squeezed counts and rewards
-- Integrated with the mod loader's configuration system
-- Real-time tracking of gold and dust earnings

 ### Autoscroller
 Automates summon scroll usage to collect specific creatures: